Swearing: why do children do it?

-When school-age children swear, it’s usually to express negative feelings.
+When school-age children and pre-teens swear, it’s usually to express negative feelings.
 It’s often a response to something painful, upsetting or frustrating.

 Children might also swear to fit in socially.
 They might be trying to be part of the group, or to stand out by being funny or adding shock value to their talk.
 Children might also be imitating others when they swear.

 Some children swear because it gets a strong reaction from their parents.

 When children swear: what to do

 If you know why your child is swearing, it can help you to decide on the best way to respond.
 It’s usually a good idea to speak with school-age children and pre-teens about their choice of words.
 They might or might not fully understand a swear word’s meaning.
 But they do understand that words can hurt or offend others.

 Your reaction will influence whether your child swears again.
 For example, if you laugh or react strongly, your child might enjoy the attention and be more likely to do it again.
 Stay calm and explain clearly that the word your child used is not OK.
 You could also explain that the word might hurt other people’s feelings.
 This will go a long way towards preventing future swearing.